NY City Council approves slashing $1B from NYPD budget

 “Our young people need to be reached, not policed, reached.”

-Fox News' David Aaro, Edmund DeMarche and The Associate Press contributed to this report.
+Fox News' David Aaro, Edmund DeMarche, and The Associated Press contributed to this report.